megascatterbomb/mega_mod/README.md

 The point model hides during the boss fight (the point is *technically* netural during the boss fight and this was the easiest way to make it not look stupid).

-## Edict optimization on pl_bloodwater
+## Edict optimizations

+Kills several entities to save on edicts.
+View individual mod files for specifics.

+Approximate savings:

+- `cp_cowerhouse`: 365 edicts
-Saved over 300 edicts by removing gameplay-irrelevant elements.
+- `pl_bloodwater`: 300 edicts
+- `plr_hacksaw`: 6 edicts

 ## Prevent players going the wrong way on pl_breadspace